 - Watch out for temperature rises.
 In cold weather, the physical strain is lower than when the temperature rises.
 Water concentration in snow increases in weight and risks of injuries become higher.
 So when spring comes, make sure you take smaller shovels of snow.

 - If you experience pain after shovelling, apply ice on the affected area for 10 to 15 minutes.
 Then, rest for a few hours.
 Be careful when applying heat, it could cause inflammation.
-During the day, apply ice every two hours.
+During the day, apply ice every hour.
 If the pain persists for more than three days, consult a chiropractor near you.